Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 Other available receivers may be accessed using [labeled this-expressions][This-expressions].

 If an implicit receiver is available in a given scope, it may be used to call functions implicitly in that scope without using the navigation operator.
-For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver the extension itself is declared in is called *dispatch receiver*.
+For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver the extension itself is declared in (TODO: wording) is called *dispatch receiver*.
 For a particular callable invocation, any or both receivers may be involved, but if an extension receiver is involved, the dispatch receiver must be implicit.

 > Note: there may be situations in which *the same implicit receiver* is used as both the dispatch receiver and extension receiver for a particular callable access, for example: